run-ai/docs/docs/admin/runai-setup/installation-types.md

 ### Self-hosting with Kubernetes vs OpenShift

 Kubernetes has many [Certified Kubernetes Providers](https://kubernetes.io/docs/setup/#production-environment){target=_blank}.
-Run:ai has been installed with a number of those such as Rancher, Kubespray, OpenShift, HPE Ezmeral, and Native Kubernetes.
+Run:ai has been installed with a number of those such as Rancher, OpenShift, HPE Ezmeral, and Native Kubernetes.
 The OpenShift installation is different from the rest.
 As such, the Run:ai self-hosted installation instructions are divided into two separate sections:

 * OpenShift-based installation.
 See [Run:ai OpenShift installation](self-hosted/ocp/prerequisites.md).
 * Kubernetes-based installation.
 See [Run:ai Kubernetes installation](self-hosted/k8s/prerequisites.md).